emmanuel-chukwu/image-reader-js/README.md

       blog: //image blog
     }

- If you have any suggestions or new features you'd love to be added shoot me a mail at: limbowe.me@gmail.com
+If you have any ideas or new functionality that you would like to see included, please do not hesitate to send me an email at limbowe.me@gmail.com.
+I am always open to hearing from my users and am eager to learn about new ways to improve my offerings.
+Whether you have a suggestion for a new feature or simply want to provide feedback, I would love to hear from you.
+So, please don't hesitate to drop me a line at limbowe.me@gmail.com, and I will do my best to respond promptly and thoughtfully to your message.
+Thank you for your time and consideration!